-It borders Olouyole and Ona Ara Local Government Areas to the South, Akinyele Local Government Area to the North, Ido Local Government Area to the East, and Egbeda and Lagelu Local Government Areas to the West.
-The population of Ibadan is 1,338,659 people according to census results for 2006 [27].
-Ibadan covers an area of 128 km2.
-Ibadan has a population density of about 2,144.50sq. mi (828km2) [26].
-Ibadan (also known as Ibadan urban) is divided into five Local Government Areas (LGAs) [26] and it includes: Ibadan North, Ibadan Northeast, Ibadan Northwest, Ibadan Southwest, and Ibadan Southeast.
+It borders Olouyole and Ona Ara Local Government Area (LGA) to the South, Akinyele LGA to the North, Ido LGA to the East, and Egbeda and Lagelu LGA to the West (Figure 1).
+Furthermore, Ibadan is the third-largest city by population after Lagos and kano.
+The population of Ibadan is 1,326,506 residents according to 2006 Census result [27] and estimated to be 3, 649,000 residents in 2021.
+Ibadan (also known as Ibadan urban) is divided into five LGAs [26] covering 135.96km2 and it includes: Ibadan North, Ibadan Northeast, Ibadan Northwest, Ibadan Southwest, and Ibadan Southeast.
+Presently, Ibadan is a metropolitan area consisting of five LGA and six surrounding (semi-urban) LGA mentioned above and officially extent to cover an area of 3080 km2.